 In the annual application for certification, Contractor shall report the extent to which Contractor is supporting the use of telehealth, remote patient monitoring, and other technologies when clinically appropriate to assist in providing high quality, accessible, patient-centered care.
+Covered California encourages Contractor to use network providers to provide telehealth whenever possible.
+Contractor must continue to comply with applicable network adequacy standards for in-person services.
 Specifically, Contractor must report:

-1) The types and modalities of telehealth and virtual health services that

-Contractor offers to Enrollees, including:

-- a) Interactive dialogue over the phone (voice only) - b) Interactive face to face (video and audio) - c) Asynchronous via email, text, instant messaging or other - d) Remote patient monitoring - e) e-Consult - f) Other modalities - 2) How Contractor is communicating with and educating Enrollees about telehealth services including: - a) Service availability explained on key Enrollee website pages, such as the home page and provider directory page; and - b) Service cost-share explained on key Enrollee website pages like the summary of benefits and coverage page and medical cost estimator page. - 3) The frequency of all-member communications to inform Enrollees of telehealth services. - 4) How Contractor facilitates the integration and coordination of care between third party telehealth vendor services and primary care and other network providers. - 5) How Contractor screens for Enrollee access to telehealth services such as broadband affordability and lower-cost alternative modalities, digital literacy, availability of smartphones or other devices for internet connectivity, and the geographic availability of high-speed internet services. - 6) A description of Contractor's telehealth reimbursement policies for network providers and for third party telehealth vendors, including payment parity between: - a) Telehealth modalities, including voice only when appropriate, and comparable in-person services - b) Telehealth vendor and contracted provider rendered telehealth services. - 7) The impact telehealth has on cost and quality of care provided to Enrollees, which must include data on the extent to which telehealth replaces or adds to utilization of Emergency Department services.
+- 1) The types and modalities of telehealth and virtual health services that Contractor offers to Enrollees, as well as the goal or desired outcome from the service (e.g. decreased ED visits, better access to specialty care, improved diabetes management, etc.), including: - a) Interactive dialogue over the phone (voice only encounter) - b) Interactive face to face (video and audio encounter) - c) Asynchronous via email, text, instant messaging or other - d) Remote patient monitoring (e.g. blood pressure, glucose control, etc.) - e) e-Consult - f) Hospital at Home - g) Other modalities - 2) How Contractor is communicating with and educating Enrollees about telehealth services including: - Service availability explained on key Enrollee website pages, such as the home page and provider directory page; - Service cost-share explained on key Enrollee website pages like the summary of benefits and coverage page and medical cost estimator page; and - c) Interpreter service availability for telehealth explained on key Enrollee website pages, such as the home page and provider directory page. - 3) How Contractor facilitates the integration and coordination of care between third party telehealth vendor services and primary care and other network providers, particularly if the telehealth service is for urgent care, chronic disease management, or behavioral health.

+- 4) How Contractor screens for Enrollee access barriers to telehealth services such as broadband affordability, digital literacy, smartphone ownership, and the geographic availability of high-speed internet services. - 5) A description of Contractor's telehealth reimbursement policies for network providers and for third party telehealth vendors, including payment parity between: - a) Telehealth modalities, including voice only when appropriate, and comparable in-person services - b) Telehealth vendor and contracted provider rendered telehealth services. - 6) The impact telehealth has on cost and quality of care provided to Enrollees, including the extent to which telehealth replaces or adds to utilization of specialty care, Emergency Department, or urgent care services.